 EET L420 Fundamentals of Microcontrollers Lab (1) This course is focused on design, implementation and debugging of microcontroller based systems.
 Students will also learn about timers, ADC, wave generations, RC measurement etc. The course also has a project where students are expected to build and implement a microcontroller.
 Co-requisite: EET 4420.

-EET 4425 Data Communication and Networking (3) Topics covered include but are not limited to microcontroller architecture, instruction sets, programming and interfacing with electronic circuits, interrupts, microcontroller peripherals, microcontroller application development tools and platforms.
-Prerequisites: EET 3315, EET L315.
+EET 4421 Introduction to Robotics and Automation (3) This course is the second course in a two-part sequence.
+This course primarily deals in providing a thorough introduction to robotics and its applications in task automation.
+Students will get a chance to gain knowledge related to development of robots, different working models of robots, selection of appropriate sensors to a specific application, and programming a certain robot to perform the desired task.
+Projects may include construction and programming of mobile robots, assembly and test of individual components.
+Prerequisites: EET 3315, EET L315, EET 4420 and EET £420.